Moztafaa/node-blog-api/README.md

 ## Contact Information

-For any inquiries or feedback, please contact [Mostafa Ibrahim](imoztafa@gmail.com).
+For any inquiries or feedback, please contact (imoztafa@gmail.com).

 ---